gw90969-ops/medicalhumanitiesmusic-2025-2/luo-cuiyao.md

 In another film about depression [pianist](yun-jueun.md ), music is used in a different way.

+If it were my funeral, I would choose Nick Cave's ['To Be By Your Side'](https://youtu.be/P0v9vd4JEeo?si=Xi7cY7b5rskuL_j8) as the music.
+The reason is that the song feels like a promise of steadfast companionship, transcending time and space.

 <img src="./luo-cuiyao.PNG" alt="Abstract image of Depression" style="width:33%;" />

 # 트와일라잇(Twilight)